philmccarthy/philmccarthy.github.io/_posts/2021-01-28-rails-params-magic.md

 layout: post
 title:  "Rails params Magic"
 date:   2021-01-28 2:00:00 -0700
-categories: turing, rails
+category: rails
 ---

 How does Rails build a `params` object?

 There are two kinds of parameters: `query string params` and `POST data`.
 In a URL, everything after the `?` is a query param.

-And `POST data`, like it sounds, usually comes from an HTML form that a user has filled out within the web app.
+`POST data`, like it sounds, usually comes from an HTML form that a user has filled out within the web app.
 It can only be sent with an HTTP `POST` request, hence the name.
 Rails doesn't make any distinctions of one param type over the other within the `request.parameters` hash.

-However, path parameters will override a query parameter if they have matching keys (i.e. `:id`).
+However, path parameters will override a query parameter if they have matching keys (such as `:id`).

 #### Confirming a case of `params` override